Щоб перекласти іншу інформацію на цій сторінці українською мовою, ви можете використати сайт Google Translate:

 Learning English

 English for Speakers of Other Languages (ESOL) are available at registered learning centres.
-We can assist you with access to English for Speakers of Others Languages (ESOL) courses from accredited providers (up to 12 months) and translation services.
+We can assist you with access to ESOL courses from accredited providers (up to 12 months) and translation services.

 Libraries